About the Journal

 Publisher

-Focus on Health Professional Education (FoHPE) is the official journal of the Australian & New Zealand Association for Health Professional Educators (ANZAHPE), which is the peak organisation for practitioners who educate and train health professionals in Australia and New Zealand.
+Focus on Health Professional Education (FoHPE) is published by the Australian & New Zealand Association for Health Professional Educators (ANZAHPE), which is the peak organisation for practitioners who educate and train health professionals in Australia and New Zealand.
 The refereed journal was formally established in November 1998, and is published by the Association to promote, support and advance education in all the health professions.

 Focus and scope